m-ashry-eg/SAA-C03/notes/README.md

   - **Block Storage**: [Elastic Block Store (EBS)](#amazon-elastic-block-store-ebs).

   - **Network File System (NFS)**: [Elastic File System (EFS)](#amazon-elastic-file-system-efs).

+- #### EC2 Placement Group Types

+  - **Cluster Placement Group**: This type of placement group is designed for applications that benefit from low-latency network performance or require a tightly coupled group of instances.
+Instances in a cluster placement group are placed in close proximity to each other within a single Availability Zone.

+  - **Partition Placement Group**: This type of placement group is designed for large distributed and replicated workloads, such as big data applications that use a scale-out architecture.
+Instances in a partition placement group are spread across many partitions in ne AZ only, each with its own rack and network switch.

+  - **Spread Placement Group**: This type of placement group is recommended for applications that have a small number of critical instances that should be kept separate from each other.
+Instances in a spread placement group are placed on distinct underlying hardware to reduce the risk of simultaneous failures.
+Instances in a spread placement group can span across multiple AZs.

 - #### EC2 Termination Protection